Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 Your Whole30 just got a whole lot simpler!

 Committing to a Whole30 is very exciting but, at the same time, it can be really overwhelming.
 You’re embarking on a journey to better health that requires a great amount of time to learn the Whole30 rules, plan meals, prep foods, learn new kitchen skills, grocery shop and then you have to cook.
 Sometimes, you just don’t have time for all.of.that.
 I get it!
-Whether I’m Whole30’ing or not, there are days when the last thing I want to do is spend an hour cooking a meal.
-This is exactly why I do my best to fit in a weekend meal prep (like this one), so that my fridge is stocked with ready-to-eat Whole30-friendly foods.
+Whether I’m Whole30’ing or not.
+This is exactly why I do my best to fit in a weekend meal prep, so that my fridge is stocked with ready-to-eat Whole30-friendly foods.
 BUT what happens if I don’t have time for a weekend meal prep or it’s the end of the week and I’ve run out of what I’d prepared?
-Well, that’s when I whip up one of these 18 Easy Dietitian-Approved Whole30 Meals.
+Well, that’s when I turn to one of these 18 Easy Dietitian-Approved Whole30 Meals.

 I want to help you become less overwhelmed and show you that you don’t have to spend endless hours in the kitchen during your Whole30 and beyond.
 I want to help you confidently crush your Whole30 and enjoy the journey to better health and food freedom!
 This is exactly why I’ve spent a great amount of time creating this post for you!
 Use these 18 meal ideas as your Whole30 go-to’s so that you can spend less time in the kitchen and more time doing the things you love.